chaos-mesh/chaos-mesh/README.md

 ### Community meeting

-On the fourth Friday of every month (unless otherwise specified), the Chaos Mesh community holds a monthly meeting by video conference to discuss the status of Chaos Mesh.
+On the fourth Thursday of every month (unless otherwise specified), the Chaos Mesh community holds a monthly meeting by video conference to discuss the status of Chaos Mesh.

 **Quick links:**